 Even these studies overestimate the real benefits of “evidence-based” therapy, because published effect sizes for "evidence-based" therapy are skewed by “publication bias”: favorable research findings tend to get published and unfavorable findings tend to be suppressed.
 Publication bias plagues many areas of research and creates the impression that treatments work better than they really do.

 In research on “evidence-based” therapy, the level of publication bias is shocking: an analysis in the British Journal of Psychiatry calculated that published effect sizes for CBT are exagerated by 60% to 75% due to publication bias.3 In other words, the real benefits are just a fraction of what the research literature portrays.
 If “evidence-based” and real-world therapy are compared on a level playing field by adjusting for publication bias, real-world therapy appears to be more effective.

 Claims that "evidence-based” therapy is more effective than real-world therapy lack scientific basis.
 Academic researchers have been selling a myth—one that enhances the careers and reputations of academic researchers, but not necessarily the well-being of patients.

 It is not just my conclusion that the therapies promoted and marketed as "evidence based" confer no special benefits.
 It is the official scientific conclusion of the American Psychological Association, based on a comprehensive review of psychotherapy research by a blue-ribbon expert panel.
 This concusion is spelled out by the American Psychological Association in an official policy resolution.

 Jonathan Shedler, PhD practices psychotherapy in Denver, CO and online by videoconference.
 He is a Clinical Associate Professor at the University of Colorado School of Medicine.
-He lectures to professional audiences nationally and internationally and provides weekly clinical supervision and consultation by videoconference to mental health professionals worldwide.
+Dr. Shedler lectures to professional audiences nationally and internationally and provides clinical supervision and consultation by videoconference to mental health professionals worldwide.

 Note: For readers who want more in-depth information about the misunderstandings surrounding “evidence-based” therapy, I am providing a list of key scholarly articles, below.
 They provide the background to evaluate the research literature for yourself: